YousefAshraf4/ps2xdecompile/README.md

 - **Retrox Engine**: Tool to port PS2 recompiled .C files to PC.

 ## **Contributing**
-We welcome contributions to enhance PSRetrox.
+We welcome contributions to enhance ps2xdecompile.
 Here's how you can contribute:

 ### Code Contribution